NVIDIA/aistore/docs/overview.md

 * numbers of gateways (proxies) and storage targets in AIS cluster
 * object name lengths

-Ultimately, the limit on object size may be imposed by a local filesystem of choice and a physical disk capacity.
-While limit on the cluster size - by the capacity of the hosting AIStore Data Center.
+In practice, limits may be imposed by the underlying storage hardware, local filesystem(s), and their respective semantics.

+### Long names and filesystem limitations

-In v3.26, AIStore has removed the basename and pathname limitations.
+Starting v3.26, AIStore removed the traditional `NAME_MAX`/`PATH_MAX` constraints.

-> On a typical Linux system, you will find that the relevant header(s) define:
+On a typical Linux system, you will find that the relevant header(s) define:

 ```console
 #define NAME_MAX 255
 #define PATH_MAX 4096
 ```

-Starting v3.26, AIStore supports object names of any length.
-See also:

 * [Examples using extremely long names](https://github.com/NVIDIA/aistore/blob/main/docs/long_names.md)

+> **Note**: Future releases may further decouple logical object names from on-disk layout.